SCIENCE AND RELIGION

 have far less general acceptance of God’s existence.

-Essentially then, science should never stand in
+Essentially, as a result, science should never stand in

 way of a quest for personal faith.
 On the other hand, neither should